 Kenneth J. Bartschi

-KENNETH J. BARTSCHI is Of Counsel to the firm, where his practice includes appellate litigation in civil, family, constitutional, and criminal matters.
+KENNETH J. BARTSCHI is Of Counsel to the Firm, and is a member of the Litigation & Insurance Services Practice Group.
+Mr. Bartschi's practice includes appellate litigation in civil, family, constitutional, and criminal matters.
 He has argued numerous cases in the Connecticut Supreme Court and Appellate Court that have had significant impacts on the law.

 Attorney Bartschi has served as co-author to Thomson Reuter’s Connecticut Rules of Appellate Procedure (Annotated) since the 2004 edition.
 He has also served as co-author of Thomson Reuter’s Connecticut Practice Series: Connecticut Superior Court Civil Rules since 2000.
 The author of numerous articles, he has co-authored the annual Appellate Review for the Connecticut Bar Journal since 2000.
 He regularly co-presents the Annual Appellate Review at the Connecticut Legal Conference.